LightDE: A Lightweight Method for Eliminating Dangling Pointers: Introduction

 Researchers have proposed various methods to defend against UAF vulnerabilities, but each approach has its limitations and drawbacks.
 One method involves checking the validity of pointer access during pointer dereferencing, which requires verifying memory access legality before each pointer dereference \cite{nagarakatte2010cets,nagarakatte2012watchdog,necula2002ccured,condit2003ccured,zhang2019bogo}.
 However, this method can lead to incompatibility with existing libraries and introduce unacceptable runtime overhead.
 An alternative approach modifies memory allocation and deallocation strategies, making it harder for attackers to exploit UAF vulnerabilities \cite{boehm2002garbage,oiwa2009implementation,zhang2018use,novark2010dieharder,berger2006diehard,dang2017oscar}.
 However, this method only provides probabilistic defense, and attackers can bypass it through techniques like heap spraying and other attack methods.
 Recent research has proposed defending against UAF vulnerabilities by eliminating dangling pointers \cite{lee2015preventing,younan2015freesentry,van2017dangsan,liu2018robust,shen2020heapexpo}.
 Eliminating dangling pointers is a very promising method for mitigating UAF vulnerabilities, as dangling pointers are the root cause of these vulnerabilities.
-However, existing methods of eliminating dangling pointers need to record pointer memory addresses and look up the objects pointed to by pointers during program execution, making these methods not lightweight.
+However, existing methods for eliminating dangling pointers need to record the memory addresses of pointers during program execution.
+This makes these methods not lightweight.